Swansea Castle: 20th and 21st centuries

 Part of the interior of the castle, in particular the large motte, was demolished 1909–1913 for the construction of a newspaper office.
 In the very early 1930s, poet Dylan Thomas worked for the South Wales Daily Post at the castle site.
 The newspaper offices were removed in 1976 and the remains of the castle were later consolidated and opened up to view from the street.

-As a Scheduled Ancient Monument, it was given a Grade I heritage listing in 1952.
+As a scheduled monument, it was given a Grade I heritage listing in 1952.

 The castle was fenced off and only opened to the public on rare occasions, most recently for public tours in 2012 to coincide with St Davids Day.
 In the early 2010s a project was launched, funded by the European Regional Development Fund and Welsh Government, to open up the castle to the public on a more permanent basis with a stone paved courtyard and information panels.
 Demountable stairs were planned, to access the upper floors.
 The intention was to have public tours, events such as markets and for the castle to feature as part of a Swansea castle trail.